primiano/perfetto-docs/docs/quickstart/trace-analysis.md

 ...
 ```

-A common task is to look for a specific thread and its assocated process.
-To
+A common task is to look for a specific thread and its assocated proces.
+For
-look for the `android.fg` thread from the `system_server` process, the following
+example, looking for the `android.fg` thread from the `system_server` process
-query can be used

 ```console
 > SELECT tid, thread.name as thread_name, pid, process.name as process_name FROM thread JOIN process USING (upid) WHERE thread_name = 'android.fg' AND process_name = 'system_server'